-“If the reference is untrue then yes, it’s potentially opening the door up for a defamation suit,” warns leading employment law
+“If the reference is untrue then yes, it’s potentially opening the door up for a defamation suit,” warns leading employment lawyer Trevor Thomas

 While employers are normally protected by privilege – which means they are entitled to speak freely about a former employee – Thomas says that privilege may fall if they step out of line.